 Our Prospective Labs are in charge of exploratory research into innovations at a low stage of technological maturity that are unfolding outside our traditional scope.
 Their mission is to position Total in the vanguard by identifying scientific or technological breakthroughs with the potential to deliver decisive advantages to Total’s E&P or other branches, as far “upstream” as possible.

 As bridges between our R&D activities and scientific and technological disciplines adjacent to -- but not strictly a part of -- the E&P sector, each Prospective Lab is dedicated to a strategically selected discipline and revolves around partnerships with teams of scientists.
 The Labs have a limited lifetime, which is consistent with the aim of quickly transferring research outcomes to the R&D Programs or Operations, depending on the stage of maturity of the innovations.
 This also ensures frequent turnover in our portfolio of Prospective Labs.

-The E&P branch is currently sponsoring R&D activities under five Prospective Labs that focus on topics strategic for our future operations.
+The E&P branch is currently sponsoring R&D activities under four Prospective Labs that focus on topics strategic for our future operations.